 \section{Abstract}

 We consider the classic problem of envy-free division of a heterogeneous good ("cake") among several agents.
 It is known that, when the allotted pieces must be connected, the problem cannot be solved by a finite algorithm for 3 or more agents.
-Even when the pieces may be disconnected, no bounded-time algorithm is known for 5 or more agents.
 The impossibility result, however, assumes that the entire cake must be allocated.
 In this paper we replace the entire-allocation requirement with a weaker \emph{partial-proportionality} requirement: the piece given to each agent must be worth for it at least a certain positive fraction of the entire cake value.
 We prove that this version of the problem is solvable in bounded time even when the pieces must be connected.
-We present bounded-time envy-free cake-cutting algorithms for: (1) giving each of $n$ agents a connected piece with a positive value; (2) giving each of 3 agents a connected piece worth at least 1/3; (3) giving each of 4 agents a connected piece worth at least 1/7; (4) giving each of 4 agents a disconnected piece worth at least 1/4; (5) giving each of $n$ agents a disconnected piece worth at least $(1-\epsilon)/n$ for any positive $\epsilon$.
+We present simple, bounded-time envy-free cake-cutting algorithms for: (1) giving each of $n$ agents a connected piece with a positive value; (2) giving each of 3 agents a connected piece worth at least 1/3; (3) giving each of 4 agents a connected piece worth at least 1/7; (4) giving each of 4 agents a disconnected piece worth at least 1/4; (5) giving each of $n$ agents a disconnected piece worth at least $(1-\epsilon)/n$ for any positive $\epsilon$.